R. Kelly avoids lengthy add-on to 30-year prison sentence

 Associated Press

-Handed down in a courtoom in Kelly’s hometown of Chicago, the sentence means Kelly could make it out of prison alive, when he is about 80.
-Prosecutors had asked Judge Harry Leinenweber to sentence him to 25 years — and to not let him begin serving those until after he completed the first 30-year sentence, imposed on him last year in New York.
+Handed down in a courtroom in Kelly’s hometown of Chicago, the sentence means Kelly could make it out of prison alive, when he is about 80.
+Prosecutors had asked Judge Harry Leinenweber to sentence him to 25 years — and to not let him begin serving those until after he completed the first 30-year sentence, imposed on him last year in New York for federal racketeering and sex trafficking convictions.

 “The nature of this offense is … horrific,” Leinenweber said in explaining the 20-year sentence.
 He noted that Kelly’s sexual abuse victims would suffer from his crimes for the rest of their lives.